 Missing Mom: Her mother is never seen in the show.
 She is only mentioned when Princess is on the phone and she says "My mom is such a pain in the butt."

 Never My Fault : Princess ended up causing two bank robbers to get away in her attempt to be a Powerpuff Girl and when Blossom explained to her that they won't let her be one is for her own protection she goes to her dad blaming the Powerpuff Girls for what happened saying she was being perfect that saying it was her father's fault.
 The next day she comes in with a supersuit and calls the Powerpuff Girls out on turning the class against her even though everyone hated her before she even met the Powerpuff Girls.
 And this was just in her first appearance alone.

 The Sociopath: Cares only for herself, with a disturbing Lack of Empathy for anyone else.
 For that matter, her father likely qualifies too, as he shows no care whatsoever for his daughter outside of just casually giving her whatever she wants.

 Although he is likely the one who pays her bail.

 Ungrateful Brat: On her second day of school, the girls remove a bomb from her before it can explode.
-Naturally, she doesn't learn to avoid the danger the girls get themselves in and goes home to complain about "jealous" the girls are to her (as well as claiming they put the bomb on her).
+Naturally, she doesn't learn to avoid the danger the girls get themselves in and goes home to complain about how "jealous" the girls are of her (as well as claiming they put the bomb on her).

 A master (or rather, mistress) of disguise who uses her cunning and her sex appeal to trick powerful men into doing her bidding.
 True to her Punny Name, she has Prehensile Hair, which is her greatest asset in combat.